Ve1es/UndeadSurvivor/README.md

 Control via virtual joystick:
 Character control is implemented through a virtual joystick, ensuring convenience for playing on mobile devices.

-## Implementation Features
-Use SOLID principles, particularly the SRP principle:
-The project code is structured with SOLID principles in mind, especially the Single Responsibility Principle (SRP).

-Create a system for changing controls based on the platform:
-A system is implemented to switch controls depending on the platform being used.

-Movement implemented through Host Client:
-The character movement system is implemented using the Host Client model.

-Avoid using large controller classes:
-The project is structured to avoid the use of large controller classes.

-Avoid using the Singleton anti-pattern:
-The Singleton anti-pattern is not used in the project.

-Create a convenient toolkit for configuring the main aspects of the game:
-A toolkit for configuring:
-Waves
-Weapon characteristics
-Enemy characteristics

 Use design patterns:
 Factory Method